Skip to content

 Run it with sensible defaults

 Using exercise bike price of 800, monthly gym cost of 45, bike lifespan of 7, realistic usage of 70%, the calculation works out to 1,846.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Exercise Bike Price, Monthly Gym Cost (Alternative), Bike Lifespan, and Realistic Usage % — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works